 Ancestral guidance led me to a degree in Chinese Studies at Oxford, and on to Taiwan after graduating.

 English is my mother tongue, but fluency in Japanese and Mandarin has gifted me opportunities to reach a unique perspective of life and the cosmos.

 I spent a few years in Taipei studying and teaching yoga and meditation in a beautiful community.

 Taiwan is infused with a magic enabled by a flow of ch'i, thanks to an undercurrent of respect for ceremony and subtle energetics.

 Synchronicities guided me to a master of ancient Daoist movements (internal arts) known as taiji daoyin 太極導引.
 I studied intensively with him at the foot of Yangming Mountain, alongside a group of very special Taiwanese folk.

 Kamakura.
 Image by Lili

-And in the Japanese forests I led forest-based walking trips and retreats, encouraging participants to awaken the senses in intimate interaction with nature.
-I worked with a range of movement teachers, healers, and Buddhist priests in this role and learned a great deal about animist worship, holism, and the sanctity of ancestral lineage.
+And in the Japanese forests I led forest-based walking trips and retreats, awakening the senses in communion with nature.
+I worked with a range of movement teachers, healers, and Buddhist priests in this role and learned about animist worship, holism, and the sanctity of ancestral lineage.